 Clear Path Home Care will work with you or your loved one to determine how many hours of assistance are required and what level of care is needed.
 You and our senior care relationship manager will create a care plan outlining all of our responsibilities with respect to the care of you or your loved one.

 Clear Path Home Care will also help you navigate submitting claims to your long-term care insurance provider or Life Insurance provider which clients routinely use to offset out of pocket expenses.
-In addition, our agency works with the Texas Council of Governments Area Agency on Aging to provide short-term financial assistance for those who qualify.

 Does insurance cover the cost of home care?